imgag/ngs-bits/README.md

 * [BedIntersect](doc/tools/BedIntersect.md) - Intersects two BED files.
 * [BedLowCoverage](doc/tools/BedLowCoverage.md) - Calcualtes regions of low coverage based on a input BED and BAM file.
 * [BedMerge](doc/tools/BedMerge.md) - Merges overlapping regions in a BED file.
+* [BedReadCount](doc/tools/BedReadCount.md) - Annoates the regions in a BED file with the read count from a BAM file.
 * [BedShrink](doc/tools/BedShrink.md) - Shrinks the regions in a BED file by _n_ bases.
 * [BedSort](doc/tools/BedSort.md) - Sorts the regions in a BED file
 * [BedSubtract](doc/tools/BedSubtract.md) - Subracts one BED file from another BED file.